grcbit/grc4ciso/README.md

 Also if you are using the **XDR** module, the assistant can give you information about the endpoints that are connected to your **XDR**, so, you can for example ask the **grc4ciso GPT assistant** to summarize the main vulnerabilities you have in your systems, so you can take needed actions to mitigate cybersecurity risks.

+You can also ask to grc4cisoc GPT to create a threat scenario based on vulnerabilities identified and ask for recommendations to mitigate risks.

 The information you can get from GPT-XDR are the following (prompts examples):

 - Show me the list of agents that are integrated to the XDR.